Prick of a finger: HIV patients may soon skip clinic blood draws

 Summary

-This study looks at whether people with HIV can collect small blood samples at home using a finger prick or special device.
-The goal is to see if these home-collected samples are as good as clinic-collected samples for measuring drug levels.
+This study is testing whether people with HIV can collect small blood samples at home using a finger prick or a simple device.
+The goal is to see if these home-collected samples are as good as clinic-drawn blood for measuring levels of HIV medications.
 About 150 adults already on HIV treatment or prevention will participate for up to one year.

 Disclaimer Read more